acudoc/Practical_JavaScript/README.md

 # Practical_JavaScript

-Create a todo app to learn Javascript
+Create a todo app to learn Javascript.